olivierfriard/boris_docs/index.rst

    :width: 50%

-The video will stop playing and the user will visualize the video frame by frame.
+In frame-by-frame mode the video will stop playing and the user will visualize the video frame by frame.

 The navigation between frames is done using keyboard special keys:

 **For the both modes** (VLC and frame-by-frame):

 * **Page Up** key: switch to the next media